We don’t support this browser anymore.

 Our view

-BAE Systems has moved from strength to strength, with full-year revenue and underlying operating profits coming in ahead of its prior guidance.
-The company manufactures heavy-duty military equipment like fighter jets, aircraft and submarines, and recent global events have increased demand for BAE's products.
+Back to the main story, BAE Systems manufactures heavy-duty military equipment like fighter jets, aircraft and submarines, and recent global events have increased demand for its products.

-Despite being a UK-based company, a whopping 42% of its sales came from the US in 2023, making it the largest single contributing region.
+Despite being a UK-based company, a whopping 45% of its sales came from the US in the first half, making it the largest single contributing region.
 On an absolute basis, US military spending trumps any other country in the world, so having large exposure to this market is proving very beneficial.

-But BAE isn’t stopping there.
-It sealed the deal on its £4.4bn acquisition of US-based Ball Aerospace in February, which should further increase its foothold on that side of the pond.
+But BAE hasn’t stopped there.
+It sealed the deal on its £4.4bn acquisition of US-based Ball Aerospace in February, which is increasing its foothold on that side of the pond.
 Ball has unique in-space capabilities, which is seen as a major growth area in the defence industry.
-The deal looks like a good fit to us and should help drive top-line and margin growth, although nothing is guaranteed.
+The integration is progressing well and should help drive top-line and margin growth, although nothing is guaranteed.

 But keep in mind that profitability hinges on an ability to estimate future costs.
 The long-term nature of many contracts means that the related risks and costs can change over time.
 Currently, its turbulent energy costs and potential supply chain issues that management has called out are the main trip hazards.